BurntSushi/termcolor/README.md

 ### Why should I use `ripgrep`?

-* It can replace both The Silver Searcher and GNU grep because it is faster than both.
+* It can replace both The Silver Searcher and GNU grep because it is generally faster than both.
 (N.B.
 It is not, strictly speaking, a "drop-in" replacement for both, but the feature sets are far more similar than different.)
 * Like The Silver Searcher, `ripgrep` defaults to recursive directory search and won't search files ignored by your `.gitignore` files.
 It also ignores hidden and binary files by default. `ripgrep` also implements full support